 Cal Poly Extended Education manages a self-support Summer Term which provides over 400 academic classes to matriculated Cal Poly students and community members.
 Summer Term is typically scheduled in four sessions: 5-week (2), 8-week, and 10-week.

-For those desiring to upgrade their skills or knowledge, Extended Education offers a wide range of educational opportunities ranging from profession certificate programs to one-day seminars.
-These courses may offer academic credit, continuing education units (CEUs) for license renewal, or be offered on a non-credit basis.
+For those desiring to upgrade their skills or knowledge, Extended Education offers a wide range of educational opportunities ranging from professional certificate programs to one-day seminars.
+These courses may offer academic credit, continuing education units (CEUs), or be offered on a non-credit basis.

 Current Professional Certificates

 |Design for Packaging Value Chain||Professional Certificate|

 |Packaging Value Chain||Professional Certificate|